Be prepared -- especially with the spread of the Coronavirus!

-- Have family members and friends out of the house during the time the appointment is scheduled so you have no distractions.
+During the time the appointment is scheduled, avoid having family members, pets, and friends in the same room (or same location), if possible.
+Be alone so you have no visible (or hear-able) distractions.
 This can go for barking dogs and nosy cats as well.

-- Turn off your cellphones and any other regular phone ringers to avoid other noisy interruptions.
+Turn off your cellphones and any other regular phone ringers.

 Questions to Ask at the End of the Interview

 Just as for a "real" interview, you need to collect important information at the end of the interview so that you know what you may expect and so you can stay in touch appropriately.